-Donald Trumps Says NBC, ABC, CBS All ‘Fake News’
+Donald Trump Says NBC, ABC, And CBS Are All ‘Fake News’

-Donald Trump gave a lengthy interview to The Daily Caller recently, sharing his thoughts on a wide range of topics that include Acting Attorney General Matthew Whitaker and the ratings bump that he personally gave to cable TV.
+Donald Trump gave a lengthy interview to the Daily Caller recently, sharing his thoughts on a wide range of topics that include acting Attorney General Matthew Whitaker and the ratings bump that he personally gave to cable TV.

 In the interview, he also shared his personal thoughts on the news.
 In the past, Donald Trump has referred to “the failing” New York Times, and has called out CNN as fake news more than once.

-Currently, Trump is embroiled in a battle with CNN regarding their White House reporter Jim Acosta.
+Currently, Trump is embroiled in a battle with CNN regarding White House reporter Jim Acosta.
 Last week, Acosta and Trump exchanged some heated questions and responses at an official press conference.
 Trump attempted to move on to another reporter, but Acosta refused to relent and asked another question.

 When a White House intern attempted to take the microphone from Acosta, it sparked a national debate.
 After the press conference, the White House stripped Acosta of his credentials and effectively barred him from returning.
 Through White House Press Secretary Sarah Sanders, the White House says Acosta put his hands on the intern.